 Users and Audience

 Scope and Constraints

 - Scope: Built an aesthetic, reusable, and accessible text editor.
 It should accommodate the use of cases in the current 7 products.
 Some teams needed a whole feature of text editor, which allows editing text, paragraph, and image as flexible as they can.
 Some teams only needed basic editing features, such as bold, indent, and bullets to do basic text editing.

-- Constraints: The constraints were not every team was clear about the user demands and clear users’ data.
-We couldn’t depend on sufficient user data to rebuild the functions.
-Thus, we mostly focused on rebuilding the UI of the text editor and make sure the functions and flow be consistent and accessible.
-To build up a component library for designers and developers to deliver works collaboratively and efficiently.
+- Constraints: The constraints were not every team was clear about the user demands and has clear user usage data.
+I couldn’t depend on sufficient user data to rebuild the functions.
+Thus, I mostly focused on rebuilding the entire text editor to make sure the functions and flow to be cover all the use cases.
+All the use cases were consistent and accessible.

 Processes and What I Did